robomics/2022-sbi-ci-workshop/README.md

 This repository hosts the code used during the workshop held on 2022/10/18 at the Bioinformatic Center at UiO.

+The workshop is organized in two parts:
+1. In the first part we will get familiar with the syntax and features of GitHub actions.
+2. In the second part we will see how concepts from 1. can be applied to build, test and publish a Python application on PyPI.

 ## Repository layout
 Code in this repository is organized in 3 branches:
 - The `main` branch hosts code for the interactive part of the workshop, with examples and exercises introducing GHA syntax and core concepts.
+Code in this branch will be used in the first part of the workshop.
-- The `cryptonite` hosts the code for cryptonite, a simple package developed for demo purposes (note: code in this branch is not related in any way to the cryptonite blockchain).
+- The `cryptonite` branch hosts the code for cryptonite, a simple Python package developed for demo purposes (note: code in this branch is not related in any way to the cryptonite blockchain).
   Cryptonite is a small library and CLI application for encrypting/decrypting ASCII text using [Caesar cipher](https://en.wikipedia.org/wiki/Caesar_cipher).
   The CLI interface consists of two subcommands:
   - `cryptonite encrypt` reads plain text from stdin and writes the encrypted text to stdout.